 Federal and special trust fund contributions.
 When TRS members are paid from federal and special trust funds administered by the employer, there is a statutory requirement for the employer to pay an employer pension contribution from those funds.
-Under Public Act 100-0340, the federal and special trust fund contribution rate is the total normal employer cost beginning with the year ended June 30, 2018.
+Under Public Act 100-0340, the federal and special trust fund contribution rate is the total normal employer cost.